 Free VPNs Have Some Limits

-Aside from being free, the merit of Speedify is of course, speed which it will try to provide while encrypting your signals especially for those that employ connection bridging using 3G/4G connections.
+Aside from being free, the merit of Speedify is, of course, a speed which it will try to provide while encrypting your signals, especially for those that employ connection bridging using 3G/4G connections.
 Free users are allowed 4GB of data for the first month and 1GB of data for the following month, more than Tunnelbear.

 Lastly, if you’re not invested in the number of locations, ProtonVPN is a great option.
-ProtonVPN has only 3 server locations available.
-What’s great here is that there are no bandwidth limits but that doesn’t mean you can download anything you want through torrents because it does not support P2P.
+ProtonVPN has only three server locations available.
+What’s significant here is that there are no bandwidth limits, but that doesn’t mean you can download anything you want through torrents because it does not support P2P.
 ProtonVPN also supports only one device.
 The only thing required here is an email address.

 In today’s internet landscape where security is paramount, it’s best to add a layer of security and privacy, even if it’s limited and free.
 Something is better than nothing, and the solutions above aren’t exactly nothing.